SHOULD OUR THYROID HORMONAL ASSESSMENT BE REVIEWED?

 TREATING FUNCTIONAL HYPOTHYROIDISM

-Usually, FT3/rT3 exceeds 20.0 when the serum FT3 rises above 4.5, but a FT3 of 5.0-6.0 and a ratio of >23 are the targets of choice.
+Usually, FT3/rT3 exceeds 20.0 when the serum FT3 rises above 4.5, but a FT3 of 5.0-6.0 is the target of choice.

 EFFECT OF THERAPY WITH TRIIODOTHYRONINE